The Quadrantid meteor shower will peak on 3-4 January 2024.

 How can I watch the Quadrantid meteor shower?

 Hunting for meteors, like the rest of astronomy, is a waiting game, so it's best to bring a comfy chair to sit on and to wrap up warm as you could be outside for a while.
-They can be seen with the naked eye so there's no need for binoculars or a telescope, though you will need to allow your eyes to adjust to the dark.
+They can be seen with the naked eye so there's no need for binoculars or a telescope, though you will need to allow your eyes to adjust to the dark for at least 15 minutes beforehand.

 Where is best to watch the Quadrantid meteor shower?

 For the best conditions, you want to find a safe location away from street lights and other sources of light pollution.
-The meteors can be seen in all parts of the sky, so it’s good to be in a wide open space where you can scan the night sky with your eyes.
+The meteors can be seen in all parts of the sky, so it’s ideal to go to a wide open space where you can scan the night sky with your eyes.

 - The shower gets its name from the former constellation Quadrans Muralis which is now part of Boötes.